 The climate change is demanding for all of us.
 In Act4Good, the first pillar "Achieving Net Zero" Steen & Strøm goal is to be Carbon Net Zero by 2030 in relation to scope 1 and scope 2.
 We measure, follow up and take actions on a broad range of parameters identified as critical to achieve our goals.
 To reach our goal of becoming Carbon Net Zero by 2030, Steen & Strøm is looking into increase our buy of green district heating where possible.
 Furthermore Steen & Strøm is evaluating the possibility to exchange district heating by investing in heat pumps instead where green district heating is not an option.
 Also, over the coming years some of the cooling machines used will be exchanged by new ones with less climate impact.

+In 2024, Steen & Strøm has also initiated 2 pilot projects in two of the Swedish shopping centers with an Al solution to increase energy efficiency even more.
 Various climate risks have been evaluated on how they would impact our business.
-To be in the front Steen & Strøm has used a third-party auditor to perform "Flood Risk Assessment" and "Natural Risk Assessment" on all our Shopping Centers during 2022 and will continue doing so every third year.
+To be in the front Steen & Strøm has used a third-party auditor to perform "Flood Risk Assessment" and "Natural Risk Assessment" on all our Shopping Centers during 2022.
+In 2024 Klépierre initiated and performed a Climate Risk Assessment of all assets in the Klépierre portfolio including the Steen & Strøm assets.
 Those assessments are followed up in our tool Komply to ensure actions being taken by relevant management levels in the organization.